-Why didn’t all children have their own bedroom in the past?
+Why didn’t all kids have their own bedroom in the past?
 Did they have any toys to play with?
-Did their teacher beat them?
+Did their teacher beat them up?
 And what did they do when they wanted to have fun?

 Through games and using their senses children can experience how it was to be a working-class child generations ago.

-Playing at the Children’s Workers Museum, our youngest visitors can experience and imagine the life of working-class children from the end of the 1800s to 1980, with a primary focus on the 1930s.
-And both children and adults can listen to the story of the working-class boy Thorvald, who went on to become Denmark’s longest serving prime minister.
+Playing at the Kids’ Workers Museum, our youngest visitors can experience and imagine the life of working-class children around 1930.
+Both children and adults can listen to the story of the working-class boy Thorvald, who went on to become Denmark’s longest serving prime minister.

 The exhibition is especially suited for children aged around 3-12, who can visit the museum with their families or in smaller groups from their kindergarten or after-school club.
 Groups should remember to book in advance.